cyborgdennett/PRO05A-Design-Patterns/README.md

 # PRO05A-Design-Patterns
-Our school product about software design patterns.
+Our school project about software design patterns.